The Linen Process

 Linen is one of the world’s oldest and strongest natural fibres.
 Its quality depends not on speed, but on process.

-Each stage below plays a role in creating linen that is breathable, durable, and refined enough for everyday wear.
+Every stage below contributes to creating linen that is breathable, durable, and refined enough to be worn every day.

 Harvesting